radicalcakes/suckmyshit/README.md

  - start thinking of thumbnail size and add thumbnail
  - use ajax to post images
  - explore foundation
+ - For now, we'll use flask to serve the client.
+We will use nginx and angular for static and clients in the future

 Models
 --